Two aircraft collide, crash during Dallas air show

-DALLAS (AP) — Two historic military planes collided and crashed to the ground Saturday during a Dallas air show, exploding into a ball of flame and sending plumes of black smoke billowing into the sky.
-It was unclear how many people were on board the aircraft or if anyone on the ground was hurt.
+DALLAS (AP) — Two historic military aircraft collided and crashed Saturday during an air show in Dallas, exploding into a ball of flames and sending black smoke billowing into the sky.
+It was not clear how many people were on board.

+Emergency crews raced to the crash scene at the Dallas Executive Airport, about 10 miles (16 kilometers) from the city’s downtown.
+News footage from the scene showed crumpled wreckage of the planes in a grassy area inside the airport perimeter.
+Dallas Fire-Rescue told The Dallas Morning News that there were no reported injuries among people on the ground.

 Anthony Montoya saw the two planes collide.